 Reverend Joseph Brown Turner Collection: Reverend Turner’s Collection of genealogical notes and correspondence concerning about three thousand Delmarva Peninsula families.

-Richardson Family Letters: This collection of letters from Alden B. Richardson III to his father, William P. Richardson, detail daily life after Alden enters the army during World War II.
-This collection also contains V-Letters, Alden’s life insurance information, post cards, change of address information, telegrams, a receipt for a war savings bond, and photographs.
+Richardson Family Letters: This collection of letters from Alden B. Richardson III to his father, William P. Richardson, details daily life after Alden enters the army during World War II.
+This collection also contains V-Letters, Alden’s life insurance information, postcards, change of address information, telegrams, a receipt for a war savings bond, and photographs.

 State Map Collection: The State Map Collection includes several dated and undated maps of areas in Delaware, Pennsylvania, Maryland, Virginia, and other surrounding areas.
 Some maps are of Delaware Bay, the Chesapeake and Delaware Canal, military forts, and major cities.
 This collection includes the Beers’ Atlas from 1868.

-State Reports Collection: This is a comprehensive, but by no means complete, collection of works published by all agencies, municipalities, and schools within Delaware.
-A 2014 update to the Delaware Code relating to the Freedom of Information Act, resulted in the creation of the Annual Reports from State Agencies collection.
+State Reports Collection: This is a comprehensive but by no means a complete collection of works published by all agencies, municipalities, and schools within Delaware.
+A 2014 update to the Delaware Code relating to the Freedom of Information Act resulted in the creation of the Annual Reports from State Agencies collection.
 There is some overlap between the two collections.